codeforamerica/posting-pro/README.md

 If you want to test your local changes in a similar-to-heroku environment, run `heroku local web`.

+### Adding/Removing Job Posting Templates
+To add or remove templates, access the management portal at by adding `/manage` to the Posting Pro path.
+This part of the website requires a username and password.
+It's set in the `.env` file for local deployments and as an environment variable on Heroku.
+Please ask the administrator of the Heroku deployment for credentials.

 ### Making changes to joblint.js or rules.js
 The text analysis is mainly done by our fork of the [joblint](https://github.com/codeforamerica/joblint/) library.
 To move your changes there to here, follow these steps.